-All new complaints are considered by the Ombudsman’s Complaints Advice Team, who will be responsible for the initial assessment of a complaint.
+All new complaints are considered by our Complaints Advice Team, who will be responsible for the initial assessment of a complaint.
 At this stage, one of the Team may contact you about the complaint requesting additional information about the complaint.

-The Ombudsman can consider complaints about service failure or maladministration in relation to any service provided and funded in full or in part under an NHS contract.
+We can consider complaints about service failure or maladministration in relation to any service provided and funded in full or in part under an NHS contract.
 Examples of this would be concerns about NHS eye examinations, NHS dental care or relating to dispensing NHS prescriptions.
-Members of the public can approach the Ombudsman if they remain unhappy with the response they have received to their complaint.
-The Ombudsman expects any complaint to have been made to you, as the provider, in the first instance so that you have had the opportunity to respond to it and resolve it.
+Members of the public can approach us if they remain unhappy with the response they have received to their complaint.
+We expect any complaint to have been made to you, as the provider, in the first instance so that you have had the opportunity to respond to it and resolve it.

 Do we have the authority to request a patient’s complaint information at this stage?